Mohair

-Mohair is composed mostly of keratin, a protein found in the hair, wool, horns and skin of all mammals, but mohair's special properties are unique to the Angora goat.
-While it has scales like wool, the scales are not fully developed, merely indicated.
-Thus, mohair does not feel the same way common or standard wool does.
+Mohair is composed mostly of keratin, a protein in the hair, wool, horns and skin of all mammals, but mohair's special properties are unique to the Angora goat.
+While it has scales like wool, they are not fully developed, thus, mohair feels different from common or standard wool.

-Mohair fiber is approximately 25–45 microns in diameter.
+Mohair fiber is approximately 25–45 micrometres in diameter.

-It increases in diameter with the age of the goat, growing along with the animal.
+It expands in diameter with the age of the goat, growing along with the animal.
 Finer, softer hair from younger animals is used (for example) in scarves and shawls; the thicker, coarser hair from older animals is more often used for carpets and in heavy fabrics intended for outerwear.

-The term mohair is sometimes used to describe a type of material used for the folding roof on convertible cars.
-In this instance, mohair refers to a form of denim-like canvas.
+The term mohair is sometimes used to describe the material in the folding roof on convertible cars.
+In this case mohair refers to a denim-like canvas.

 Production

 Shearing is done twice a year, in the spring and in the fall.
 One goat will produce 11 to 17 lb of mohair a year.
 Shearing is done on a cleanly-swept floor and extra care is taken to keep the hair clean and free of debris.
 The hair is then processed to remove natural grease, dirt and vegetable matter.
 Mohair grows in uniform locks.
 The Angora goat is a single-coat breed, and unlike pygora or cashmere, there is no need to dehair a mohair fleece to separate the coarse hair from the down hair.

-South Africa is the world's largest mohair producer as of 2013, supplying around 50% of the total world production.
+South Africa is the world's largest mohair producer as of 2013, supplying around 50% of the total world production., yet as of 2024 some people believe that majority production has moved to Lesotho.
+However, the latter statement is controversial and requires proper scrutiny.
 Due to animal cruelty in the South African farms, Zara, H&M, Gap, Topshop, Lacoste, and many more will no longer sell mohair clothing.